KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

     If Git detects conflicts, it will display a red message saying "Can't automatically merge."
     {% endhint %}

-11. Typically we would expect someone to have oversight into merging the pull requests into the master branch to become the final version of the code.
-Once your pull request is accepted by this person, you can view your code in the master branch, along with all of the changes your peers have made.
+11. Typically someone or a group of people have oversight into merging the pull requests into the upstream repository (where you forked from) to become the final version of the code.
+Once your pull request is accepted by this person, you can view your code in the final destination, along with all of the changes your peers have made.

 **Congratulations!
 You’ve collaborated on a project for the first time!**